Manik2000/postgres-playground/README.md

 ### Render

-You can also host tyour database using Render for free.
+You can also host your database using Render for free.
 Create an account and simply choose the service from the available ones.
-Then follow you can connect to the database, set the credentials accordingly, and use `main.py` to fill up the database.
+Then you can connect to the database, set the credentials accordingly, and use `main.py` to fill up the database.

+## Query exercises

+You can find a ;ist of exercises here: https://manik2000.github.io/postgres-playground/.

+## Disclaimer

+I created this small project for my brother.
+The synthetic data is quite dummy (I am planning to improve it), the database is of quite simple structure (only 3 tables), and there are not so many exercises.